Scott Horton (radio host)

 Scott Horton (born 1976) is an American radio host and author.
 He serves as the director of the Libertarian Institute and hosts The Scott Horton Show, where he has conducted interviews with experts on foreign policy, war, and civil liberties.
 Horton is also the author of Fool's Errand: Time to End the War in Afghanistan, Enough Already: Time to End the War on Terrorism, and Provoked: How Washington Started the New Cold War with Russia and the Catastrophe in Ukraine, all of which critique U.S. military interventions.

-An advocate of non-interventionism, Horton is known for his critique of American foreign policy and his opposition to the expansion of military power.
-He has contributed to various publications, including Antiwar.com, where he is editorial director, and The American Conservative.
+An advocate of non-interventionism, Horton is known for his libertarian critique of American foreign policy and his opposition to the expansion of military power.
+He has contributed to various publications, including Antiwar.com, where he is editorial director, and The American Conservative, and frequently speaks at conferences and events whose stated aims are to promote peace and individual liberty.